achevalet/foreman_openstack_v3/README.md

 ## Copyright

-Copyright (c) 2017 - Anthony Chevalet
+Copyright (c) 2017 - Anthony Chevalet - The Foreman community

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by